Profile Source: Anonymous

 Introduction / History

-The word Kapu or Kaapu, in Telugu, means protector.
+The Telugu word Kapu or Kaapu means protector.
 They are also referred to by their caste title Naidu, which means leader.

 Kapus were inhabitants of the Andhra region, people who migrated from the north, cleared forests for agriculture and built settlements.
 They are the descendants of the Kaampu tribe, an Indo-Aryan tribe, which migrated from Kampilya, Mithila and Ayodhya.
-These were ancient cities situated in the Gangetic Plains of North India spread across UP and Bihar.
-The Migration seems to have occurred 2500 years ago, which coincides with the raise of the first Andhra Kingdom, Satavahanas.
-This migrant tribe initially settled along the banks of the Godavari river, cleared forests and built Settlements and Towns.
+These were ancient cities situated in the Gangetic Plains of North India spread across Uttar Pradesh and Bihar.
+The migration seems to have occurred 2500 years ago, which coincides with the rise of the first Andhra Kingdom, Satavahanas.
+This migrant tribe initially settled along the banks of the Godavari River, cleared forests and built settlements and towns.

 The Kapus were primarily a military/agrarian community who took up military service and participated in cultivation during peace time.
 Consequently the Kapu subcastes also evolved based on occupation.
 Kapus who engaged in trade were referred to as Balija.
 Balijas who took up military service and protected trading caravans were called Balija Nayakulu or Balija Naidu.